How to Stop Spending Money

 3. Buy in bulk.

 Wait.
-How does buying more make you spend less?
+How does buying more help you spend less?
 Well, first of all, buying in bulk doesn’t always save you money.
 But it often does.
 Check out those price-per-ounce figures.
-If buying that giant box of cheese crackers or toilet paper is cheaper by the unit, then you’ll spend less not only on the product but also on trips to the store (saving gas and the possibility of splurging on one of those shareable-size bags of sour gummy worms).
+If buying 40 rolls of toilet paper is cheaper by the unit, then you’ll spend less not only on the product but also on trips to the store (saving gas and another possibility of splurging on one of those family-size bags of sour gummy worms).

 4. Use rechargeable batteries.